 It is NO LONGER possible to apply constrained optimization/rational expectations/ equilibrium.
 Journals that accept papers which contain nonentities violate scientific standards.
 The issue has been decided and economists better get their heads around it.
 Romer is right: “There is trouble ahead for ALL of economics.”

-* Auxiliary nonentities are for example: utility, expected utility, rationality/bounded rationality/animal spirits, well-behaved production functions, supply/demand functions, simultaneous adaptation, total income=value of output, I=S, real-number quantities/prices, ergodicity.
+* Auxiliary nonentities are for example utility, expected utility, rationality/bounded rationality/animal spirits, well-behaved production functions, supply/demand functions, simultaneous adaptation, total income=value of output, I=S, real-number quantities/prices, ergodicity.

 The microfounded employment theory is axiomatically false because it employs the nonentities constrained optimization/rational expectations/equilibrium or as Krugman put it “most of what I and many others do is sorta-kinda neoclassical because it takes the maximization-and-equilibrium world as a starting point.”
-So, most of what Krugman and many others do is provable false.
+So, most of what Krugman and many others do is provably false.

 Methodologically, the Keynesian Revolution consisted in the move to macrofoundations: “there is no remedy except to ... work out a non-Euclidean” economics.
 (1973, p.
 16)